 Generally, the above 50th percentile (above 1010 percentile score) is a good PSAT score.
 This because it shows your score above most students who attended the exam.

 But that doesn't mean the 50th percentile is better for you; in your case, it may be 90 or 70.
 If you aim for an elite college, the 50th percentile score will be much higher than 1010.
-When it comes to national merit, a PSAT score of 99+ considered as best.
+When it comes to national merit, a PSAT score of 99+ is considered as best.
 It is the highest possible percentile score you will get.
-Not only for the total score, but there is also a percentile score for both the sections.
+Not only for the total score but there is also a percentile score for both the sections.
 Math and EBRW don't have the same percentile score as the score range differs.
 Maths is more competitive compared to EBRW.

 The following is the table of percentile score of Math and EBRW:

 It means you need a higher PSAT score compared to EBRW to get the same number of percentile.
-To score 50th percentile, you need a score between 490-500 for EBRW and 510-520 for Math.
+To score the 50th percentile, you need a score between 490-500 for EBRW and 510-520 for Math.

 If you aim for a national metric scholarship program from NMSC, the highest score is good.
 As per NMSC, the top 3% to 4% scorers are the commended students, and the top 1% considered as a semi-finalist.
 They can apply to become a finalist and win scholarship money.

 NMSC uses the selection index for determining students for national merit recognition.
 Yet, for eligibility, every state has its selection index cut-off.
-The cut-off has slight change every year.
+The cut-off has a slight change every year.
 Thus, a good score in the case of national merit is the state's selection index score.

 Before going further, we need to know how to calculate the selection index.
 For this, you need to add the test score of all sections and then multiply it by 2.